AntumMT/game-antum/mods/materials/rainbow_ore/README.md

 Smelt "Rainbow Ore Block" --> "Rainbow Ingots"

+- Tools:
-Tools are crafted as always but with "Rainbow Ingots" as material instead.
+	- crafted as always but with "Rainbow Ingots" as material instead.
+	- if default mod is not available, "default:stick" is replaced with "rainbow_ore:rainbow_ore_ingot".
+- Armor:

-Armor is crafted like Armor but with "Rainbow Ingots" as material instead.
+	- crafted like Armor but with "Rainbow Ingots" as material instead.
+- Shield:

-Shield are crafted like a shield but with "Rainbow Ingots" as material instead.
+	- crafted like a shield but with "Rainbow Ingots" as material instead.

 You can craft Nyancat_rainbow blocks like any other "solid" blocks but with "Rainbow Ingots" as material instead.